emotion-analysis-project/SemEval2025-Task11/README.md

 Saif M. Mohammad,, and Svetlana Kiritchenko.
 "Understanding Emotions: A Dataset of Tweets to Study Interactions between Affect Categories."
 Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018).
 2018.

-Saif M. Mohammad, Felipe Bravo-Marquez, Mohammad Salameh, and Svetlana Kiritchenko.
+Saif M. Mohammad, Felipe Bravo-Marquez, Mohammad Salameh, and Svetlana Kiritchenko: SemEval-2018 Task 1: Affect in Tweets.
 In Proceedings of the International Workshop on Semantic Evaluation (SemEval-2018), New Orleans, LA, USA, June 2018.

 Lieve Van Woensel and Nissy Nevil.
 2019.
 What if your emotions were tracked to spy on you?
 European Parliamentary Research Service, PE 634.415. https://www.europarl.europa.eu/RegData/etudes/ATAG/2019/634415/EPRS_ATA(2019)634415_EN.pdf.